-The current COVID-19 situation highlight the supply chain management challenges in any turbulent time.
+The current COVID-19 situation highlights the supply chain management challenges in any turbulent time.
 In this blog we identify five key points: preparedness, larger good, anticipate and not react to events, responsiveness, and an intelligent stochastic estimate of demand.
 Specific examples are provided to highlight critical aspects of each of these within the context of questions that often arise about supply chain during the current COVID-19 challenge.
 This blog is part of Arkieva’s COVID-19 commitment, especially with respect to models.

 Although Supply Chain Management (SCM) is not normally a hot topic of conversation at a gathering, this has changed with COVID-19.
 The other day someone said (at the appropriate social distance), “I heard you are an expert in Supply Chain”.
 The term, “heard you were an expert” immediately sends a chill down my spine and a warning light in my head.
 I replied, “I have been fortunate to have worked with and continue to work with experts in this area”.
 It turned into a great conversation with great questions.
 Topics ranged from where active agents in drugs are produced to supply of masks to grocery store shelves.
 I stressed these key points